saramcel/Group5_Final_Project/README.md

 # Machine Learning Model
 Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
-- [✓] Takes in data in from the provisional database
+- [x] Takes in data in from the provisional database
-- [✓] Outputs label(s) for input data
+- [x] Outputs label(s) for input data

 # Database
 Team members present a provisional database that stands in for the final database and accomplishes the following:
-- [✓] Sample data that mimics the expected final database structure or schema
+- [x] Sample data that mimics the expected final database structure or schema
-- [✓] Draft machine learning module is connected to the provisional database
+- [x] Draft machine learning module is connected to the provisional database

  </p>
  </details>